 3.P.4.1.1 Trigger Events

-The prescription summary transaction SHALL occur when a prescription is documented and approved by a user in the software system that is acting as Treatment Planning System.
+The prescription summary transaction SHALL occur when a prescription is documented and approved by a user in the software system that is acting as Prescription Producer.
 The transaction SHALL also be used when relevant changes to the information in that prescription are recorded.

-For scenarios where a user makes multiple changes to the contents of an prescription that belong together (because the changes are all made during a short span of time, for example), the Treatment Planning System SHOULD send those changes in a single transaction containing the multiple changes rather than in multiple transactions, each containing a single change.
-The exact conditions for changes that “belong together” are left to implementers.
+For scenarios where a user makes multiple changes to the contents of a prescription that belong together (because the changes are all made during a short span of time, for example), the Prescription Producer SHOULD send those changes in a single transaction containing the multiple changes rather than in multiple transactions, each containing a single change.
+The exact conditions for changes that “belong together” are left to implementers, but each transaction SHALL include a complete set of observations related to the intent, prescription, site and phase as known by the PP.

 3.P.4.1.2 Message Semantics